-- 1. Students must pass each MSE at minimum 93% proficiency, within 2 attempts for all clinical courses. - 2.
+- 1. Students must pass the MSE at minimum 93% proficiency, within 3 attempts. - 2.
 The recommended drug calculation book for preparation is: Olsen, Giangrasso & Shrimpton, Medical Dosage calculations: A Dimensional Analysis Approach, 10th ed.; ISBN-10: 013215661X. - 3.
-Students are required to complete posted D2L math modules that pertain to the course MSE until they are confident in their ability. - 4.
-Submitted proof of Math Module completion, by signed document, is required before first attempt at MSE in the course. - 5.
-Students having difficulty mastering the MSE concepts, should seek help immediately from either/both the course faculty and Student Support Services.
+Students are required to complete posted D2L math modules that pertain to the

+- course MSE until they are confident in their ability. - 4.
+Students having difficulty mastering the MSE concepts, should seek help immediately from the course faculty and/or Student Support Services.